-Evidence against use because of overlapping toxicity and/or because use may be virologically undesirable.
+Evidence against use because of 1) overlapping toxicity virologically undesirable.

 - Any monotherapy [¶]

 - d4T and ZDV

 - ddC and ddl

 - ddC and d4T

 - ddC and 3TC

 ^{} ddC is not available in a liquid preparation commercially, although a liquid formulation is available through a compassionate use program of the manufacturer (Hoffman-LaRoche Inc., Nutley, New Jersey).
 ZDV and ddC is a less preferred choice for use in combination with a protease inhibitor.